mobialia/gwt-android-emu/readme.md

 GWT Android Emu
 ===============

-GWT is the perfect framework to migrate your Android Apps to the web, why? because it compiles Java into Javascript.
+GWT is the perfect framework to migrate your Android Apps to the web because it compiles Java into Javascript.

 This library emulates some Android APIs over GWT.
-The idea is to help you porting your Android Apps to HTML5 and run them in Chrome, Firefox OS, PhoneGAP, etc.

-The main difficult is that all the app interface must be redesigned with the GWT UiBinder (or HTML), but we can keep a lot of Java code in common between the Android App and the HTML5 App.
+The idea is to help you porting your Android Apps to HTML5 and run them in Chrome, Firefox OS, PhoneGAP, etc. keeping a lot of Java code in common.

-The components that this library emulates are:
+This library emulates:

 * Activities: supports onCreate(), onResume(), onPause(), onDestroy()
 * Intents: you can pass data in a Bundle, launch another activities, etc.
-* Fragments (in preliminary support) with transactions, etc.
+* Fragments with transactions, etc.
-* Views (you cannot create them from code, must be searched with findViewById, each HTML element is mapped to a View type, see table below; ListViews start to work with custom adapters)
+* Views (you cannot create them from code, must be searched with findViewById, each HTML element is mapped to a View type, see table below; ListViews work with custom adapters)
 * Menu and MenuItems
 * AlertDialogs and ProgressDialogs
 * Toasts